 When people ask her how long she has had MS, she says “I don’t know.
 I experienced MS hugs in 1975 at the age of 9.
-By age 20, I’d contracted two cases of mono.
+By age 20, I’d contracted two cases of mono and multiple UTIs.
 Fatigue and immune system problems have shaped my entire adult life.
 Then paresthesia started in 2001.
 It’s anybody’s guess.”

-Sellman is also a creative writer who has written and published short prose and poetry about her experiences as a PWMS, which she has collected into a book she hopes to publish.
+Sellman is also a creative writer who has written and published short prose and poetry about her experiences as a PWMS, which she has collected into a book she hopes to publish in 2020.

 “I’m still the same person I was before diagnosis,” she says.
 “As long as I get my brain rest, it’s all good.”
-Fortunately, living on a heavily wooded island in the Puget Sound allows her many opportunities for fresh air and quietude.
+Fortunately, living in the woods in the Puget Sound area with a garden and space to walk allows her many opportunities for quietude and restoration.

 Click here to read all of TK’s articles on ParkinsonsDisease.net.